SbongileM/CODSOFT/README.md

 4. Contact book
 <p>This project aims to create a user-friendly contact book interface to help users to manage their contacts, with
 the following functionalities:</p>
-<ul>- Shows contact information: Store name, phone number, email, and address for each contact.
+- Shows contact information: Store name, phone number, email, and address for each contact.
 - Allow users to add new contacts with their details.
 - Displays a list of all saved contacts with names and phone numbers.
 - A search functionality to find contacts by name or phone number.
 - Enables users to update contact details.
-- Provides an option to delete a contact.</ul>
+- Provides an option to delete a contact.

 5. Random password generator
 <p>This project aims to create a password generator application using Python.
 It prompts the user